 Computer programming concepts

-There are various computer programming concepts that are essential knowledge to anyone who wants to become skilled in the subject.
+The concepts discussed on this page are essential knowledge to anyone who wants to become skilled in computer programming.
 While some are not universal, these concepts are present in the majority of computer programming languages and/or are a fundamental part of the programming process.
-This lesson focuses on these concepts.

 -